solent-eng/solent/README.md

 // Solid at

 Solent is now effective for building single-process message-oriented systems.
-If you wanted to build a complex network app or a sophisticated roguelike game in a single process, you'd find it to be a sharp tool.
+If you wanted to build a complex network app or roguelike game in a single process, you'd find it to be a sharp tool.

 // Memory management